A Standardized Population Survey of the Sri Lankan Leopard in Wilpattu National Park

 Wilpattu National Park

-Objectives of the project
+Significance of the project

-- Estimate the population density of the Sri Lankan Leopard in Wilpattu National Park (WNP)
+- Estimate the population density and abundance of the Sri Lankan leopard in WNP.

 - Measure faunal diversity across the range of habitat in WNP